Jbudnick/Interview-Attendance-Case-Study/README.md

 - Interview Venue

 Factors of Interview Scheduling - These questions were asked and the candidates response is recorded:
- - Have you obtained the necessary permission to start at the required time?
+ - Have you obtained the necessary permission to start at the required time?: Abbreviated to "Permissions"
- - Hope there will be no unscheduled meetings	Can I Call you three hours before the interview and follow up on your attendance for the interview?
+ - Hope there will be no unscheduled meetings	Can I Call you three hours before the interview and follow up on your attendance for the interview? : Renamed as "No Unscheduled Meetings"
- - 	Can I have an alternative number/ desk number?
+ - 	Can I have an alternative number/ desk number?: Renamed "Alternate Phone Number"
  - 	Have you taken a printout of your updated resume?
- -  Have you read the JD?
+Have you read the JD?: Renamed "Took Resume and Read JD"
- -  Are you clear with the venue details and the landmark?
+ -  Are you clear with the venue details and the landmark?: Renamed "Confirmed Location"
- -  Has the call letter been shared?
+ -  Has the call letter been shared?: Renamed "Call Letter"

 Test/Target Variables:
  -  Expected Attendance (Based on current prediction metrics)
  -  Observed Attendance: Target variable, whether or not candidate attended interview

+We created a new feature "Local Candidate" which is a boolean feature of whether or not the candidate location is the same as the job location.

 ## **Exploratory Data Analysis**

 Yes or No questions were converted to boolean.
 Unknown entries were assumed to be no.

-Factors that had more than two, but fewer than 10 possible answers were one hot encoded.
+Factors that had more than two, but only a few possibilities were one hot encoded.

 This leaves three features that were too large to one hot encode or had too many unique answers with very few responses: